 How to Clean the Blinds in the Bathtub

-2. Some RVers have used Portable Steam Cleaners with an upholstery attachment to clean their blinds.
-Of course my fear here is that the steam will steam out the pleats of the blinds.
+Some RVers have used Portable Steam Cleaners with an upholstery attachment to clean their blinds.
+Of course, my fear here is that the steam will steam out the pleats of the blinds.

-OK, that is all I got.
-I urge any of our visitors who have actually done this cleaning job successfully to leave a comment to let all of us know what worked for them.
+I urge any of our visitors who have used a different method to leave a comment to let all of us know what worked for them.

 Comments for How to Clean RV Day/Night Pleated Blinds

 Everything-About-RVing.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.